 - 1. Select Clusters > cluster_name > service_name. - 2.
 Click the Configuration tab. - 3.
 Enter Rules to Extract Events from Log Files in the Search text field. - 4.
 Click the Monitoring category. - 5.
 Select the role group for the role for which you want to configure log events, or search for "Rules to Extract Events from Log Files".
 Note that for some roles there may be more than one role group, and you may need to modify all of them.
 The easiest way to ensure that you have found all occurrences of the property you need to modify is to search for the property by name.
-Cloudera Manager shows all copies of the property that matches the search - 6.
-In the Content field, edit the rules as needed.
-Rules can be written as regular expressions. - 7.
+Cloudera Manager shows all copies of the property that matches the search filter. - 6.
+Edit the rules as needed. - 7.
 Click Save Changes to commit the changes. - 8.
 Return to the Home page by clicking the Cloudera Manager logo. - 9.
 Click ψ to invoke the cluster restart wizard.